canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 go<version-number> download
 ```

-To confirm the download location of the SDK run:
+To confirm the download location of the SDK, run:

 ```none
 go<version-number> env GOROOT